DeffoN0tSt3/ThreatIntelligenceDiscordBot/README.md

 - General quality of life improvements and debugging by [Julien Mousqueton](https://github.com/JMousqueton)
 - Feature enhancement, standardization, etc. by [hRun](https://github.com/hRun)
 - Feature enhancement, standardization, etc. by [come2darkside](https://twitter.com/come2darkside_)
 - Added more debugging throughout the RSS script.
-Changed startup method to prompt user for their desired use i.e rss/telegram if new config variable is not present([BotType]bot_type = rss) (this removes the usage of the match case/syntax py/3.10req line20 main. edit by [DeffoN0tSt3](https://github.com/DeffoN0tSt3)
+Changed startup method to prompt user for their desired use i.e rss/telegram if new config variable is not present - it will also be saved upon first launch. ([BotType]bot_type = rss) (this removes the usage of the match case/syntax py/3.10req line20 main. edit by [DeffoN0tSt3](https://github.com/DeffoN0tSt3)